frankyung920/btc-unspent-output/README.md

 First strategy is akin to trying to get rid of the change in your wallet, while second strategy is fallback strategy when you didn't have enough coins after all and are forced to use banknotes as well.

-### Bonus Task
+* strategy 0

-If you like a challenge you can also implement an additional strategy (strategy 0) that tries to find an exact match from the output list.
+Strategy 0 tries to find an exact match from the output list.
 For example, with a list of outputs 3, 8, 6, 9, 1 and purchase amount of 7 our strategy should return outputs 1 & 6 instead of outputs 1, 3 & 6.

 ## Examples